 Some one will always say, “What about the ‘Lee Shore’ argument”, which is where the wind is strong and pushing a vessel towards a certain rocky demise, well if a boat can sail 60 degrees off the wind, it can sail off a lee shore.
 And most traditional boats, shallow draft, or multiple masts can sail 60 degrees of the wind quite well, and quite easily.
 Where, your fin keel, deeper draft and tall sloop with multitude of controls doesn’t actually sail the 45 degrees unless it is skilfully handled.
 The adage ‘Gentlemen don’t sail to windward’ exists, because it is a truth.

 Before someone reminds me of Challenge 67′, I’ll remind them we are talking about family or shorthanded cruising boats – not professionally handled fully crewed vessels.
+I did a February ‘cruise’ of the Channel Islands in a BT Challenge vessel, and if I recall correctly it took 5 people to tack, and 6 to gybe.

 So, when one touts that a boat is the perfect cruising boat because it gets 45 true or 30 apparent, I have to wonder what compromises are made elsewhere for that advantage.
 Can it sail that with a full load?
 A few boats really are good cruisers, and sail like a performance race boat, for 900,000 Euros you can get a decent Amel 50, but we’re talking affordable cruising boats for the rest of us.
 The Amel 50 is a fin keel boat with twin rudders and a pile of electronics, and besides, it was designed by Ikea or maybe was – decide for yourself.